The detailed information on these pages will remain free thanks to those who advertise here. If you shop or use their services, please thank them!

 Picnicking- large grassy picnic area with pavillion, rest room and water in summer, tables, grills

-Playground- swings, climbers, slides and more at the picnic area.
+Playground- swings, spiral slide at the picnic area.
 Grass surface.

 Scenic Views- observation towers on both Vista Point and Overlook Trails

-Disc Golf- three, 9-hole courses- Beauty, Beast, and Goliath- ($1 donation per day requested- collection boxes on site)
+Disc Golf- three, 24-hole courses- Beauty, Beast, and Goliath- ($1 donation per day requested- collection boxes on site)

 Rest Rooms- full rest rooms open only in summer at the picnic area and campground